Brody King: Brodido (2025–present)

+On the February 4, 2026 episode of Dynamite, King defeated the regining AEW World Champion MJF in a championship eliminator match and earned a title opportunity at Grand Slam Australia on February 14, but failed to win the title at the event.
+On the April 29 episode of Dynamite, King once again unsuccessfully challenged for the AEW World Championship, this time against Darby Allin.
+In May to June, King competed in the Owen Hart Cup, defeating Claudio Castagnoli in the quarterfinal on the May 27 episode of Dynamite before being eliminated by Swerve Strickland in the semifinal on June 10. at Dynamite: Summer Blockbuster.
+On August 5 at Grand Slam Mexico, Brodido teamed with Adam Page to defeat The Demand (Ricochet, Bishop Kaun, and Toa Liona) to win the AEW World Trios Championship, but lost their titles 25 days later at All In on August 30 in a Trios Roulette Royale to Swerve Strickland and The New Level (Kofi and Austin Creed).

 Consejo Mundial de Lucha Libre (2025)

-King made his Consejo Mundial de Lucha Libre (CMLL) debut on the September 12 episode of Viernes Espectacular, where Brodido successfully defended their AEW World Tag Team Championship against Galeon Fantasma (Difunto and Zandokan Jr.).
+King made his Consejo Mundial de Lucha Libre (CMLL) debut on the September 12 episode of Viernes Espectacular, where Brodido successfully defended their AEW World Tag Team Championship against Galeón Fantasma ("Phantom Galleon"; Difunto and Zandokan Jr.).

 Other work

 Music

 King is the lead vocalist of the hardcore punk band God's Hate.
 Having long been involved in the Los Angeles hardcore scene, King founded the band alongside guitarist, drummer and backing vocalist Colin Young of Twitching Tongues, at the same time as King began wrestling.
 The pair then recruited fellow Twitching Tongues members Cayle Sain (drums) and Leopold Orozco (bass) as well as Anthonie Gonzalez of Constrict (guitar).
 This lineup recorded their debut EP Divine Injustice, which was released in 2014 through Closed Casket Activities.
 The following year, Orozco and Gonzalez swapped roles and the band released their second EP Father Inferior.
 The band's debut album Mass Murder was then released in 2016.
 This was followed by a period of inactivity as King focused on his wrestling career.
 During this time, various lineup changes took place within the band as they recorded tracks for a subsequent album.
-In 2021, the band's hiatus ended, now featuring King, Colin Young and Orozco alongside Martin Stewart of Terror on guitar, Alec Faber of Twitching Tongues on bass and Taylor Young of Nails and Twitching Tongues on guitar.
+In 2021, the band's hiatus ended, now featuring King, Colin Young and Gonzalez alongside Martin Stewart of Terror on guitar, Alec Faber of Twitching Tongues on bass and Taylor Young of Nails and Twitching Tongues on guitar.
 That same year, they released their second album God's Hate.
 In July 2025 the band announced another hiatus, stating on their Instagram: "The job is finished...
 For now."
 King and Colin Young would later appear on The Acacia Strain's album You Are Safe from God Here, each performing vocals on the song "The Machine That Bleeds."